Lsp

 {ignoreIfExists} (boolean)

-vim.lsp.util.show_document() show_document({location}, {offset_encoding}, {opts}) Shows document and optionally jumps to the location.
+show_document({location}, {position_encoding}, {opts}) Shows document and optionally jumps to the location.

 Parameters:

-focus (boolean) Whether to focus/jump to location if possible.
-Defaults to true.
+{focus} (boolean) Whether to focus/jump to location if possible. (defaults: true)

 Return: